lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 2.** *Thou hast magnified thy word above all thy name.* God has sent his word to us,

-1\.As *a mirror,* to reflect his glory.
+1\.
+As *a mirror,* to reflect his glory.
 "The heavens declare the glory of God; and the firmament sheweth his handywork"; from them may his eternal power and Godhead be clearly seen.
 Ps 19:1, 3-4.
 In his providential dealings, also, is much of his wisdom and goodness exhibited.
 But of his perfections, generally, we can form no idea from these things; of his purposes we can know nothing.
 The state of the Heathen world clearly attests this; for they behold the wonders of Creation and Providence, as well as we: "There is no speech nor language where *their* voice is not heard.
 Their line is gone out through all the earth, and their words to the end of the world": Ps 19:3-4.
 But in the sacred volume all the glory of the Godhead shines: there we are admitted, so to speak, even to the council chamber of the Most High; to hear the covenant entered into between the Father and the Son; the Father engaging to give to him a seed, whom he should have for his inheritance, if he, on his part, would "make his soul an offering for their sins", and, in their nature, expiate the guilt of their iniquities.
 This mysterious transaction having taken place in the incarnation and death of the Lord Jesus Christ, we behold all the perfections of God united and harmonizing in a way that they never did, or could, by any other means: we see justice more inexorable, than if it had executed vengeance on the whole human race; and mercy more abundant, than if it had spared the human race without any such atonement.
 There, as it is well expressed, "Mercy and truth are met together; righteousness and peace have kissed each other": Ps 85:10.
 Of this great mystery we find not a trace in the whole creation besides; but in the word it is reflected, as in a mirror (2Co 3:18); and it shines so brightly, that the very angels around the throne are made wiser by the revelation of it to the Church: Eph 3:10.

-2\.As *a standard,* to which everything may be referred.
+2\.
+As *a standard,* to which everything may be referred.
 Of God's will we know nothing, but from the word: "we know neither good nor evil from all that is before us."
 What God requires of us, nothing in Creation or Providence can inform us: what he will do for us, we cannot ascertain: how he will deal with us, we cannot ascertain.
 But, in the sacred volume, all is written as with a sunbeam.
 There is nothing which God expects us to do for him, which is not there most explicitly declared: nothing which he engages to do for us, that does not form the subject of a distinct promise.
 The whole of his procedure in the day of judgment is there laid open: the laws by which we shall be judged: the manner in which the testimony, whether against us or in our favour, shall be produced; the grounds on which the sentence of condemnation or acquittal shall be passed; yea, the very state to which every person, either as acquitted or condemned, shall be consigned; all is so clearly made known, that every person, who will judge himself with candour now, may assuredly anticipate his fate.
 There is nothing left to conjecture.
 Every man has a standard to which he may refer, for the rectifying of his judgment in every particular: so that nothing can be added for the instruction of our minds, or the regulation of our future expectations.

-3\.As *a fountain,* from whence all his blessings emanate.
+3\.
+As *a fountain,* from whence all his blessings emanate.
 Great blessings, beyond all doubt, flow down to us through the works of Creation and Providence: in fact, they are incessantly administering to our welfare; for "God opens his hands, and fills all things living with plenteousness."
 Still, however, the benefits derived from them are only temporal; whereas those which the inspired volume imparts are spiritual and eternal; from whence we derive all our knowledge of Divine truth, and all our hopes of everlasting salvation.
 Nor is it the knowledge only of truth that we obtain, but the operation and efficacy of it on our souls.
 There is in Divine truth, when applied by the Holy Spirit, a power to wound, to sanctify, to save: Ps 19:7-11.
 When it comes to the soul with power, the stoutest heart in the universe is made to tremble: when it is poured out as balm, the most afflicted creature under heaven is made to leap for joy.
 Look over the face of the globe, and see how many, who were once under the unrestrained dominion of sin, are now transformed into the image of their God.
 And then ascend to heaven, and behold the myriads of the redeemed around the throne of God, uniting their hallelujahs to God and to the Lamb: to this state were they all brought by that blessed word, which alone could ever prevail for so great a work.
 Thus it is that God has magnified his word; and thus it is that he will magnify it, to the end of time; yea, through eternity will it be acknowledged as the one source of all blessings that shall ever be enjoyed.— *Charles Simeon, in Horae Homileticae.*

 **Verse 2.** *For thou hast magnified thy word above all thy name.* This is one of those expressions of Scripture that seem so comprehensive, and yet so amazing.
 To my mind it is one of the most remarkable expressions in the whole book of God. *"Thou hast magnified thy word above all thy name."* The name of God includes all the perfections of God; everything that God is, and which God has revealed himself as having—his justice, majesty, holiness, greatness, and glory, and whatever he is in himself, that is God's name.
 And yet he has *"magnified"* something *"above his name"* —his *word* —his *truth.* This may refer to the Incarnate Word, the Son of God, who was called *"the Word."* "There are three that bear record in heaven, the Father, the *Word,* and the Holy Ghost, and these three are one": 1Jo 5:7, "In the beginning was the *Word,* and the *Word* was with God": Joh 1:1.
 You may take the words either as meaning that God has magnified his *Word,* his eternal Son—above all his great name, that is, he has set Jesus on high above all the other perfections of his majesty; or take it as meaning his written word, which is written in the sacred Scriptures.
 So, in that case, not only the Incarnate *Word* in the person of Jesus; but also the written word in the Scriptures of truth.
 He has magnified it above all his name in the fulfilment of it: God's faithfulness being so dear to him, he has exalted his faithfulness above all his other perfections.
 We see this in nature.
 Here is a man so to be depended upon, so faithful to his word, that he will sacrifice anything sooner than depart from it: that man will give up his property, or life itself, rather than forfeit his word.
 So God has spoken of magnifying his word above all his name.
 He would sooner allow all his other perfections to come to naught, than for his faithfulness to fail.
 He has so magnified his faithfulness, that his love, his mercy, his grace, would all sooner fail than his faithfulness—the word of his mouth and what he has revealed in the Scripture.
 What a firm salvation, then, is ours, which rests upon his word, when God has magnified that word above all his name!
 What volumes of blessedness and truth are contained therein! so that, if God has revealed his truth to your soul, and given you faith to anchor in the world of promise, sooner than that should fail, he would suffer the loss of all; for he has magnified his word above all his name.— *Joseph C. Philpot.*